JelteMX/mx-modeler/README.md

    | |  | |/ . \| | | | | | (_) | (_| |  __/ |  __/ |
    |_|  |_/_/ \_\_| |_| |_|\___/ \__,_|\___|_|\___|_|

-   Command-line client, version: 1.4.0
+   Command-line client, version: 1.5.0
    Issues?
 Please report them at : https://github.com/JelteMX/mx-modeler/issues

    Usage : mx-modeler [OPTIONS] [<file.mpk>]

    Options:
     -u, --update   Checks if there is an update for mx-modeler -l, --list     List all modeler versions
-    -c, --check    Check the the modeler version for a .mpr file -v, --version  Use a specific version to open the project.
+    -c, --check    Check the the modeler version for a .mpr file.
+Usage: '-c <project.mpr>' -v, --version  Use a specific version to open the project.
 Usage: '-v 6.0.0 <project.mpr>' -h, --help     Shows this help screen